“Around the time of Christmas, Hanukkah, and Kwanzaa, Pastafarians celebrate a vaguely defined holiday named “Holiday.””

 Henderson probably could not have predicted that the FSM would become an internet phenomenon with a worldwide following, but FSM appeals on many levels.
 It’s sweet and tolerant as well as being absurdly and even caustically funny.
 The FSM creation myth, which is charmingly idiotic but also strangely moving, presents a picture of an accidental but benign and fun-loving universe.
 According to Wikipedia “the central belief is that an invisible and undetectable Flying Spaghetti Monster created the universe “after drinking heavily”… the Monster’s intoxication was the cause for a flawed Earth.”

 But never mind its belief structure.
-Its ethics are exemplary (if you can ignore its sort of frat-boy interest in stripper factories).
+Its ethics are exemplary (if you can ignore its annoying frat-boy interest in stripper factories.
+It’s not politicall correct.).
 The best thing about the FSM idea is its rampant inclusivity and general friendliness.
 You don’t even have to believe in any of it to be considered a member!
 In fact, you’re probably a member just by virtue of reading this.
 Maybe even a pirate!
 No offense to any other religion here (not that it’s illegal or even unethical to offend religions, and they often offend me—refusal to ordain women/marry gay people?!), but at this time of year I think of The Flying Spaghetti Monster because to me its ‘Holiday’ far better embodies the purported spirit of Christmas/Hanukkah/Thingamajig than all those traditions combined.
 FSM is far more welcoming and tolerant than any other religion (or club), it has the advantage of being irreverent and positive and hilarious, and it inspires community involvement without treacly sentimentality.
 And is it really that much more bizarre or ridiculous than any other religion?
-I mean take a close look at any or all of them.
+I mean take a close look at any of them.
 And humour is often as salutary as prayer, is it not?
 So what if it’s wearing an eye patch!
 Spirituality lacking irony always seems a little sinister to me.
 It ought to walk the plank!
 I was going to say something negative about the piously humourless and the spiritually proud, and people who talk about yoga or cleanses at parties, but that is so not in the spirit of FSM.
 Let’s have some noodles and a beer.
 Carbo diem!

 If all of these virtues weren’t enough, FSM engages in specific humanitarian efforts, and I would strongly recommend getting into the Holiday spirit by taking part in its Kiva micro-loans project.
 FSM is taking on other religions—such as the Mormons—by trying to raise more money for charity than they do.
 Members have raised US$444,000 already but want to reach half a million by New Year’s.
 Ask yourself this: What would the Flying Spaghetti Monster do?
 He would help out!